wondrive/smart-service-class/Project/README.md

-# Practicing Continual Learning on Gastric Cancer Deteciton
+# Practicing Continual Learning on Gastric Cancer Detection

 - method: EWC
 - goal: to mitigate the catastrophic forgetting in the class-incremental situation